Tundra Space

 Accelerated pacing with AV-delay optimization during rest and light intensity cycling

-Patients will undergo one protocol at rest and two exercise protocols (10 Watts followed by 25 Watts).
-During each protocol, the pacemaker rate will be gradually increased in three stages.
+Patients will undergo one resting and one exercise protocol (25 Watts).
+During each protocol, the pacemaker rate will be gradually increased in three stages: +20, +40, +60 bpm at rest and +10, +30, +50 bpm during exercise.
 At each stage, intracardiac pressures and shear-wave velocity will be measured.
-In a final fourth stage, the pacemaker rate will return to the level associated with the lowest heart pressure, blood oxygen levels and oxygen uptake will be assessed.
+In a final fourth stage, the pacemaker rate returns to the level associated with the lowest filling pressure, after which blood oxygen levels and oxygen uptake are assessed to calculate cardiac output.

 Locations (2)